Wall-Group/PictureThis/README.md

 * Designer can see which LED is selected
     * Reason: The designer needs to know which LED they are currently drawing on or setting the color for

-* Designed can erase the entire display at once
+* Designer can erase the entire display at once
     * Reason: Turning off each LED individually is tedious.
 An instant clean start is desirable in some scenarios